A Summer Home Tour of Our 1920s Beach Cottage (Part 1)

 candle

-I also added a few seasonal touches like citrus and lavender-scented candles from Antique Candle Co.
+I added a few seasonal touches like citrus and lavender-scented candles from Antique Candle Co.
 They instantly make the space feel more summery.

-cottage summer tour kitchen view from living room
+cottage summer tour kitchen view from living room with white slipcovered chairs, navy and white pillows and cream dog

 SHOP NEUTRAL AREA RUGS